Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Simple Garlic Aioli Sauce
+Homemade Garlic Aioli

 This easy garlic aioli is made with 5 ingredients and just 1 single step.
-Well, 2 if you count taste-testing a step :)
+Well, 2 if you count taste-testing a step.
+With a few extra ingredients it elevates everyday mayo with an extra delicious garlicky lemon flavor.

 Most of the time when we order something like this when eating out we never really consider how easy it is to make it at home.
-While this is definitely a short-cut version, it does rival the flavor of any aioli you’d find at a restaurant!
+While this is definitely a short-cut recipe, it does rival the flavor of any aioli you’d find at a restaurant!

 Garlic aioli ingredients in small glass bowl.

-What is Aioli?
+What is Aioli

 Alright, so true aioli originally had nothing to do with mayo, believe it or not.
 It’s started off as a popular sauce in the Mediterranean consisting of a whipped emulsified blend of olive oil, minced garlic, and salt resulting in a creamy textured condiment.
 However, to be able to get to this creamy texture from olive oil and garlic takes a lot of effort, so a shortcut version was born.
 Hello, mayo.